braze-inc/braze-docs/_docs/_api/endpoints/user_data/external_id_migration/post_external_ids_remove.md

 {% endapimethod %}

 {% alert note %}
 For security purposes, this feature is disabled by default.
-To enable this feature, please reach our to your Success Manager.
+To enable this feature, please reach out to your Success Manager.
 {% endalert %}

 Use this endpoint to remove your users' old deprecated `external id`s.
 This endpoint completely removes the deprecated ID and cannot be undone.